zmijevik/pgpool-online-recovery/README.md

 **failover.sh** : This script will be executed automatically when a pgpool's backend node (postgres node) fails down.
 It'll switch the standby node (slave) to master (new master).

+**failback.sh** : This script should be manually executed on the master server to restore the original master.

 **online-recovery.sh** : This is the bash script which you'll execute manually in order to :
 * Reboot, sync and reattach slave node to pgpool if it fails.
 * Setup new master and new slave, sync and reattach them to pgpool if current master fails.